 If an incentive option is exercised at a time when it no longer qualifies for the tax treatment described above, the option is treated as a non-qualified option.
 Generally, an incentive option will not be eligible for the tax treatment described above if it is exercised more than three months following termination of employment (or one year in the case of termination of employment by reason of disability).
-In the case of termination of employment by reason of death, the three-month rule does not apply.
+In the case of termination of employment rule does not apply.